-24 Hours: The New Number for Rapid RH® Testing
+24 or 72 Hours: Which Number for Rapid RH® Testing?

 Wouldn’t it be great if you didn’t have to wait the full 72 hours, as specified in the ASTM F2170 Standard, to know confidently what your relative humidity (RH) measurement was going to be?